cjen07/social_network/README.md

   * Very welcome to anyone who is willing to try it out and give any suggestions
   * All releases are working well and this respository is still under rapid development
+  * Erlang OTP 19 does not work with ejabberd, but 18 does.

 To setup